altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 You kind of look like shit...
 Like you have been up all night and dramatized by a whole lot.
 Go relax with some hot water.'
-~She did need a bath~
+~She did need a bath.
-~But she really hadn't considered what that would be like~ 'M::A sentient brain she could not just get rid of...'
+But she really hadn't considered what that would be like~ 'M::A sentient brain she could not just get rid of...'
-~Martha thought, he was in her head, so~
+~He was in her head, so...~
 `['Was he bathing with her?',
 'Or was he in the other room...'
 'Or by going to the other room was that a different part of her mind?']` "M::Fine, but stay in that room."
 'R::Will not look in, I am not interested in that, just be quick.'
-*Rossin walked out of the bathroom and she shut the door* *She turned on the faucet to the tub*
+*Rossin walked out of the bathroom and she shut the door.
+She turned on the faucet to the tub*
-~For a moment she watched the water rushing out~ ~Swirling into the tub in chaotic waves~
+~For a moment she watched the water rushing out.
+Swirling into the tub in chaotic waves~
 'M::Okay, but he is not actually in the room over there...
 He is just...
 What?